 • Internet and cable: Provide a list of available service providers in the area.
 Include tips for comparing packages and deals tailored to the client’s needs.

-• Telephone: If needed, offer landline options, including traditional telephone service providers and voice-over-internet-protocol (VoIP) alternatives.
+• Telephone: If needed, offer landline options, including traditional telephone service providers and voice-over-Internet-protocol (VoIP) alternatives.

-17. Handover of Keys to Client
+17. Handover of keys to client

 Make the key handover a memorable moment.
 This pivotal occasion marks the culmination of your shared journey and a new beginning for the homeowners.
 Whether through a small celebration, a thoughtful gesture, or personalized closing gifts like cutting boards, towels, or holiday decor, ensure this moment is special.

-Image of personalize cutting board and kitchen towel for home buyer
+Personalize cutting board and kitchen towel for home buyer

 Customizable housewarming gift (Source: Etsy)

 A gift for their new home or something sentimental that reflects their journey can add a lasting touch to the celebration.
-It’s not just about congratulating and wishing them well in their new home—it’s about commemorating the milestone they’ve achieved and your role in it.
+It’s not just about congratulating and wishing them well in their new home — it’s about commemorating the milestone they’ve achieved and your role in it.
 This thoughtful approach enhances the closing experience and strengthens the relationship, leaving a positive, lasting impression as they start their new chapter.

-18. Provide Post-closing Support
+18. Provide post-closing support

 Challenges and questions you might encounter post-closing: